 The World Wildlife Fund’s iconic panda logo needs no introduction, but when it comes to charities, popularity doesn’t always equate to effectiveness and good ethics.

 We’ve already explored the work of similar and highly effective environmental organisations, including the UK’s Friends of the Earth and the Forest Stewardship Council, both working to improve forest management for a more sustainable future.

 So, how does the panda score?

 The WWF runs a wide range of programs designed to protect the environment and endangered native species.

-Their work includes policy advising and evidence research on climate change, deforestation, sustainable agriculture, and illegal wildlife trade.
+Their work includes policy advising and evidence research on climate change, deforestation, sustainable and regenerative agriculture, and illegal wildlife trade.

 On top of policy work and general advocacy for these environmental causes, the WWF also works with governments, private businesses, and local communities.

 With support from others they aim to create ‘green corridors’ for endangered wildlife, protect oceans from escalating pollution, protect forests from illegal logging, and restore river flows.